Madison Reed just raised another $25 million to open hair color bars across the U.S.

 TC: Now you’ll also be selling your products at your own color bars.
 Tell us about these.

-AE: We had a pop-up in New York for four months earlier this year that we created as a kind of experiment.
-We wondered if women were eager to have a faster, more affordable experience with a great product, and it was great.
+AE: We had a pop-up in New York for four months earlier this year that we created as a kind of experiment, and it was great.
 So we opened another color bar in San Francisco in June and beginning in September, we’re opening 25 more, all over the place.

 TC: How uniform will these be?
 How many people can they accommodate?

 AE: We’re targeting around 1,500 square feet for each, and they’ll have eight chairs, with four chairs facing each others with mirrors in between.
 [The sessions are] $60 dollars for 60 minutes.
-[Visitors will be] in and out.
 We’ll use our own proprietary product.

 We’ve also developed tech around scheduling, merchandise processing, about [tracking and help our customers] who take color quizzes first.
-As a retailer, we have to build a consistent universe.
-But the demand is huge.

 TC: Who will be working at these locations?

 AE: Certified licensed colorists.
-Even our online [experts] have to be licensed.
-So these are poeple who’ve worked for salons, gotten licensed degrees, then they go through three weeks of training by our master colorists, who educate them about our line and how to use it.
+Even our online staff have to be licensed.
+So these are people who’ve worked for salons, gotten licensed, then they go through three weeks of training by our master colorists, who educate them about our line and how to use it.
 After that, we let [them do a test run] with friends and family for a week, who we don’t charge.
 This is a business that’s won and lost over quality; we aren’t just selling anything to anyone.

 TC: Are you profitable?
 Can you give us any rough estimate regarding your revenue?